+REMOXY targets the market for opioid therapy.
 The global opioid market has been estimated by third-parties to be valued at nearly \$35 billion in 2015.
-By geography, North America dominates the market, with about 65% market share, or about \$22 billion.
-REMOXY targets the multi-billion dollar marketplace for long-acting oxycodone.
-Despite these impressive commercial figures, we believe opioid abuse remains a serious, persistent problem for physicians and patients alike.
+North America dominates the global market, with about 60-65% market share, or about \$20 billion.
+We estimate extended-release opioid drugs are an approximately \$4 billion market in the United States.